TEEN TECHNOLOGY TUTORS

 Common Applications (Social Media, Maps, Games, Delivery Services, etc.)

 Volunteers must attend 5 weekly training sessions to participate in the final tutoring event.
-Training sessions begin the week of September 19, 2022.
-Sessions will be held every Tuesday from 6:30-8:30 p.m. in the Community Room and every Saturday from 2:30-4:30 p.m. in the Idaho Room.
-Volunteers can choose between the Tuesday or Saturday session each week depending on what works best for their schedule.
+Training sessions begin the week of July 13, 2023.
+Sessions will be held every Thursday from 10a.m.-12 p.m. at Caldwell Public Library.